Marcosterlo/Distributed_project/working_dir/catkin_ws/src/dist_project/scripts/README.md

 - Static transforms are published for tags to the `/tf_static` topic using `tf2_ros.StaticTransformBroadcaster`.

 ## Parameters
-The script imports various parameters from the `deploy.launch` file:
+The script imports various parameters from the `init.launch` file:
 - **Tag Parameters**:
-  - `tag_height`: Height at which to spawn tags.
+  - `tag_height`: Height at which to spawn tags on the ceiling.
   - `tag_distance_rate`: Frequency at which to publish tag positions.
   - `tag_coordinate_file`: CSV file containing coordinates for tags.
   - `tag_urdf_file`: URDF file for tag models.